weltliteratur/vossanto/difficult_cases.md

   - Mr Hua who at 36 years old is head of the Microeconomics Department at the Chinese Academy of Social Sciences Institute of Economics is considered a Wunderkind in Chinese economic circles
+- "Xray": "This collection of 37 essays introducing the canonical biblical texts of the Hebrew Bible presents a literary Xray of American Jewish experience"
 - One company disdaining patents is the Software Publishing Corporation, in Mountain View, Calif., which has an attitude that its chairman and chief executive, Fred Gibbons, describes as the